 Summary: There is still much confusion around how stablecoins work and how they maintain their price stability.
 To explain it briefly, there are three types: fiat-collateralized, crypto-collateralized, and non-collateralized.
 Kowala is a stablecoin that is non-collateralized.
 Instead of being stabilized by a peg to fiat or crypto, its price stability is maintained by algorithmic code that mints or burns these tokens in respect to the coins alignment with its $1 target value.

 Writer: Alison Berreman

-Summary: To be eligible to give out loans of certain kind and amount a company must have the right licensing.
+Summary: To be eligible to give out loans of a certain kind and amount a company must have the right licensing.
 According to reports and inquiries, MakerDao is in somewhat of a gray area.
 They give out loans that are crypto-collateralized.
-As of now they haven’t broken any rules but we shall see as time unfolds.
+As of now, they haven’t broken any rules but we shall see as time unfolds.

 Writer: Carlo R.W.
 De Meijer